Mqabba F.C.: Mqabba Ħajduks

 The merger club played its first game in 1958 and four years later they were allowed to the Maltese Third Division by the Maltese FA.
 In 1978 they clinched promotion to the Second Division for the first time but they were relegated again in the year after that.
 In 1982 Ħajduks won promotion again and in 1984 they reached the First Division for the first time in their history.
 They even went one better when they made their debut in the Maltese Premier League in 1985, but they only amassed a meagre 6 points to end up bottom of the table.

 Following the re-organisation of the Maltese football leagues and the creation of the Premier League, they gained promotion to this division in 1990–1991, 1992–1993 and 2006–2007.
 Mqabba F.C. has the merit of being one of the smallest Maltese localities to feature in the highest level of Maltese football.

+Futsal

+Mqabba F.C. also had a futsal team, which participated in Malta's top futsal league for the last time in the 2015–16 Maltese Futsal Premier League, Mqabba finished 10th out 14 teams in the Regular stage, earning 10 points in 13 matches.
+In the Second stage, Mqabba lost 3–5 to Sliema Wanderers in the Gatorade First Division play-off semi-final.

+In the Gatorade Knockout Cup, Mqabba reached the semi-finals, but didn't turned up so Luxol were awarded a walk-over to the final.
+Previously, Mqabba defeated Gozo 9–2 in the first round, then Swieqi United Futsal 8–2 in the quarter-final.